DreamCoder123/All-Interview-Question/README.md

 The spring-mv.jar does not belong to the spring-core.
 This means that the jar has to be included in the project’s classpath if we have to use the Spring MVC framework in our project.
 For Java applications, the spring-mvc.jar is placed inside /WEB-INF/lib folder.

+62. What are the differences between the <context:annotation-config> vs <context:component-scan> tags?
+<context:annotation-config> is used for activating applied annotations in pre-registered beans in the application context.
+It also registers the beans defined in the config file and it scans the annotations within the beans and activates them.

+The <context:component-scan> tag does the task of <context:annotation-config> along with scanning the packages and registering the beans in the application context.

+<context:annotation-config> = Scan and activate annotations in pre-registered beans.
+<context:component-scan> = Register Bean + Scan and activate annotations in package.

 All Remaining Questions Reference is here:- https://www.interviewbit.com/spring-interview-questions/#spring-framework-features